esmasert/WhisperFinetuningScripts/README.md

 Example Script:
 https://github.com/IntelligentVoice/WhisperFinetuningScripts/blob/main/run_create_gsm.py

+## Increasing The Number of Data

+Moreover, we can increase the amount of data by augmenting the existing dataset through trimming and combining different audio files.
+Here is the script for YouTube files:

+GenerateMoreYoutubeFilesAugmentation.ipynb

 ## Augmentation in Training

 Furthermore, in training script, there is an option for augmentation.
 It uses Musan dataset (https://arxiv.org/pdf/1510.08484) and combines music, background noise etc. audios together.